bytecod3/Project-Shadow-Flight/README.md

 ## Introduction
 **Project-Shadow Flight** is a homemade 1U cubesat designed and built using FreeRTOS on STM32 framework and COTS components.
 None of these components are radiation hardened.
+The primary objective is technology demonstration of an Earth Observation cubesat built from the ground up.
+This cubesat has a VGA camera onboard to capture geo-referenced low-resolution earth imagery.

 ### Web documentation
 You can find a web friendly documentation format here: https://bytecod3.github.io/Project-Shadow-Flight/